digitallinguistics/app/.github/CONTRIBUTING.md

 JavaScript code comments follow [JSDoc][JSDoc] conventions for describing code.

+## Design Guidelines

+* Constructors and methods should be handed their data whenever possible, so as to lesson dependencies and decreasing coupling between components and/or methods, making them closer to pure functions.

 ## Inspiration

 Other single-page apps or tools this project sometimes mimics: